 Massage Therapy Program

-A total of five courses, the Anatomy/Physiology/Pathology series offers an integrative approach to providing a basic foundation in anatomy, physiology, and pathology.
+A total of five courses, the Anatomy/Physiology/Pathology series offers an integrative approach to providing a basic foundation in all three sciences.
 By combining all three disciplines into one course, students are able to assimilate structure, function, and dysfunction in a single learning environment.
-Application of these concepts to the practice of massage, and the effects of massage, are emphasized throughout.
+Application of these concepts to the practice of massage, and the effects of massage, are emphasized.
 These courses also introduce terminology, concepts of health and wellness, and tools of assessment.
 This series does have required textbooks.

 Kinesiology - Lower & Upper Body

-These two courses advance students' understanding of the principles of kinesiology – the mechanics of human movement.
-Students will study specific muscle actions and coordinated movements with an emphasis on either the lower or upper body.
-These courses do have a required textbook.
-Both Introduction to Palpation courses must be completed as a prerequisite.
+These two courses advance students' understanding of the principles of kinesiology.
+Students study specific muscle actions and coordinated movements with an emphasis on either the lower or upper body.
+Students must complete both Introduction to Palpation classes as a prerequisite.
 There is a required textbook.

 Massage and Practical Application

 A survey of Chinese medicine and its application to massage, this class introduces traditional Chinese meridians, their functions and methods for treatment, and how to incorporate acupressure techniques into massage therapy.
 Other concepts explored include yin and yang, Qi, and the five phases.

 In this class, students will consider their own communication styles and will discuss how to most constructively communicate with their classmates and instructors.
 Students will also explore the power of non-verbal communication and how it relates to the giving and receiving of touch.
 Materials are provided.

 Introduction to Palpation - Lower & Upper Body